 Portia does not love Bassanio.
-Based on her citing the Hercules myth, we know she knows he was using her to get to her money.
+We know, based on her of citing the Hercules myth, that Portia knows he is using her to get to her money.
 Because she's a practical woman, she's convinced herself to care for him anyway.
 She's making the best of a bad situation, which is why she's willing and interested in asserting her power over him at the end of the play.

 Even though he is too gruff to express it, Shylock truly loves his daughter Jessica.
 When she deserts him, leaving him entirely alone in the world, he is transformed from a mildly grumpy man into an actively malicious one.